Welcome back for another trail update!

 My first stop was to be the Madison Hut, another AMC establishment.
 It was 7mi from where I started, and the entire way was just like Mt Washington – wet, rocky, and windy.
 By now there was more rain mixed in with the intense wind, so I attempted to put on my poncho.
 That failed miserably, as it immediately turned into a parachute and whipped so hard that it blew into my face and blocked my already limited vision.
 I kept it on since its all I had.
 My down jacket was doing a great job of keeping me warm, but it was taking on a lot of water.

 I began to realize that this hike was going to be tougher than anticipated, and I gritted my teeth and pushed on.
 After some stumbling, I found myself in front of a giant sheet of snow – something that I had not expected to encounter.
 It seemed unpassable, so I began looking for alternate routes.
 Because the fog was so thick, it was extremely difficult to see even the next cairn or marking, let alone where the trail actually went.
 I decided I’d try to go around the snow by hiking uphill and then reconnecting on the other side.
 After a hard slog up, I cut across the top of the ice shelf by trampling over rocks and foliage.
 After a couple minutes, I couldn’t see any way to get down to the other side of the snow and rejoin the trail.
 In fact, there was no way at all to even get down from where I was.
 What’s more, I was even more exposed there than I was near the snow and the wind continued to pick up.
 I couldn’t find a way down and I desperately needed shelter from the wind.
 I tried to use my phone for navigation to see if I could see where the trail connects, but because my hands were so wet I couldn’t unlock the screen and get to Guthook’s app.
 I felt my heart rate increase and I began to breathe more shallow as I struggled with how to proceed.
-This is as close as I’ve gotten to having a panic attack.
+This is as close as I’ve ever gotten to having a panic attack.
 I was able to talk out of it by reminding myself to stay calm and to retrace my steps back to the last marker.
 I did so, and within 10 minutes I was back where I’d started.
 Only then did I notice that there was a worn path across the snow, indicating that others had traversed it.
 I made a go of it myself, being especially careful not to slip as it was a long fall down and I had no way to self-arrest if needed.
 With baby steps and luck, I made it across.

 I continued in this manner for several more miles – keeping a low center of gravity to avoid being blown over while watching my steps closely.
 The trail, at this point, was a giant puzzle.
-Because I could only see as far as the next cairn, I’d focus in on the location and then strategize on how to get there.
+Because I could only see as far as the next cairn, I’d focus in on its location and then strategize on how to get there.
 Every step was a calculation – is the inertia created by the soles of my shoes enough to overcome the forces of gravity and motion on these slick rocks?
 If the answer seemed like a ‘no’, I stepped elsewhere which sometimes led to me retracing steps so I could try a new angle.
 Because the trail was entirely rocks for miles on end, I was running this calculation in my head thousands of times.
 Sometimes I got it wrong, and I took several spills as a result.

 After 7.3 awful miles, I arrived at the Madison AMC hut.
 I walked in, dripping wet, and slung off my pack.
 I’d been holding on to my poncho in my hand to keep it from whipping around in the wind, but it served no purpose other than a hood at that point.
 I peeled off my down jacket and wrung it outside where a steady stream of water poured out from its threads.
 I put on the only dry shirt I had, and inquired about leftovers from the croo.
 They gave me some oatmeal and blueberry cake, which I was grateful for, and I sat at a table eating while drinking hot water to try and warm myself up.
 Meanwhile, water was pooling at my feet from where it was seeping off my pants and through my shoes.
-One of the croo members saw me shivering and offered me a blanket, which I wrapped myself in immediately.
+One of the croo members saw me shivering and offered me a blanket, which I wrapped myself in gratefully.
 It took a long time to lose the shivers, and I must have drunk about half a gallon of hot water.
 I was extremely tempted to just stay there for the night, but since I had a friend meeting me at the bottom as well as a hostel reservation, I knew I needed to push on.
 I also knew that the treeline was 1.5mi away, and that once I got there I wouldn’t be as exposed to the elements.
 Begrudgingly and slowly, I put my wet clothes back on, took a deep breath, and walked back out into the wind.

 Immediately after leaving the hut, the trail ascends half a mile to the summit of Mt.
 Madison.
 The climb and subsequent summiting of this mountain was absolutely dreadful.
 As before, I was battling 80mph winds and sharp rain with nearly zero visibility.
 I was completely exposed the entire time, and on more than one occasion I seriously considered turning around.
 However, I knew salvation was nigh so I took my time, yelled a few obscenities into the wind, and literally crawled my way across the ridgeline.